From basic straight stairs to elaborate spiral designs, the types of staircases you can choose from include dozens of options.

 - Two-tone spiral

-While a straight staircase may be the most common, it does have a few drawbacks, namely that it takes up a greater amount of linear space, which can really affect your design.
+While a straight staircase may be the most common, it does have a few drawbacks, namely that it takes up a greater amount of linear space, which can affect your design.

 Straight Stairs with a Central Landing